Python Speech-to-Text API: Transcribe Audio in 5 Lines of Code

 - 99+ languages supported.
 Automatic language detection or explicit ISO 639-1 codes.

-See the full speech-to-text documentation for the complete parameter reference.
+See the full speech-to-text documentation for the complete parameter reference, or the deeper comparison in our best speech-to-text APIs in 2026 roundup.

 Prerequisites